+Directional tests for vector parameters of interest were proposed by Fraser and Massam (1985) and Skovgaard (1988).
 Our approach starts with a vector-valued measure of departure from the hypothesis, and computes p-values based on the magnitude of this measure, conditional on its direction, thus generalizing one-sided tests for a scalar parameter of interest.
+For exponential family models, Cheah et al. (1994) proposed using the sufficient statistic for the parameter as the vector measure of departure, and adapted the one-dimensional approximation to the vector setting.
+That paper and Skovgaard (1988) used integration by parts arguments analogous to that yielding r^ , though with a χ^2_d , rather than standard normal, base distribution, but for reasons that are unclear the resulting approximation is much less accurate than the normal approximation to the distribution of r^ , a phenomenon also noted by Wood et al. (1993).
+The approach described here simplifies these earlier proposals, and computes the p-value by one-dimensional numerical integration, evaluated conditionally on the direction of the variable; see (8) and (10) below.
+This is both computationally fast and very accurate, thus allowing the routine use of directional tests in practice.

-Directional tests for vector parameters of interest were proposed in Fraser and Massam (1985) and Skovgaard (1988).
-For exponential family models, the sufficient statistic for the parameter provides the starting point for this vector measure, as proposed by Cheah et al. (1994), and the development is based on the saddlepoint approximation to the conditional distribution.
-The p-value is computed by one-dimensional numerical integration, evaluated conditionally on the direction of the variable; see (10) and (11) below.
-In this paper we consider exponential family models where the parameter of interest is linear in the canonical parameter.
-Not only does this encompass many important models, but other approximations are available with which our approach can be compared, thus giving a broad indication of its likely quality when extended to more general settings.
-The examples below include multi-dimensional contingency tables, binary regression, comparison of variances in normal models and rate parameters in exponential models, and inference about the concentration matrix in graphical models.
-In simulations the proposed approach is shown to be very accurate, even when inference on the likelihood ratio statistic fails.
-The method also captures the structure of the models, for example reproducing the F-test for comparing two means in Example 5.3.
+In this paper we restrict attention to exponential family models in which the parameter of interest is linear in the canonical parameter.
+Not only does this encompass many important models, but other approximations are available with which our approach can be compared, thus giving a broad indication of how they are likely to perform when extended to more general settings.
+As examples we consider multi-dimensional contingency tables, binary regression, comparison of variances in normal models and rate parameters in exponential models, and inference about the concentration matrix in graphical models.
+In simulations our proposed approach is shown to be extremely accurate, even when examined unconditionally, and also in high-dimensional settings, where its competitors break down.
+The method also captures the structure of the models, for example reproducing the F-test for comparing two variances in $\S5.1$.